 A spinning nucleus creates a dipole - electromagnetic lines of force act on electrons in orbit.
 So too a spinning star or planet.
 Again, spin seems to hold the key.
 In this case, it creates the field which directs other nearby bodies.

 Images from giphy.com and Wikipedia in public domain.
-Original theories presented on this site are copyright of the author and marst.io.
+Original theories presented on this site are copyright of the author Paul Hallelujah BScH MTS & marst.io.
+For my children Sunna and Joey.
 Please attribute accordingly as per Creative Commons Licensing Agreement.
+To help us with animating this material into a feature documentary film please consider making a donation.
+Our Public Address to Receive BTC: